 Symptoms like learning difficulties, fatigue and fibromyalgia can be caused by problems with mitochondria function, but why do the mitochondria not work optimally?

 This can be caused by mold, yeast and bacteria overgrowth, infections from a virus such as EBV or CMV, or tick-borne infections like Lyme disease, heavy metals, and environmental toxins can also affect mitochondria.

-The OAT test assesses the metabolites of the Citric Acid Cycle, which is the

-    different steps that occur in the mitochondria to make ATP (energy).
+The OAT test assesses the metabolites of the Citric Acid Cycle, which is the different steps that occur in the mitochondria to make ATP (energy).

-    High levels of the organic acid markers indicate dysfunction in one or more of

-    these steps in the production of ATP, and this can indicate the need for more

-    nutrients such as the B vitamins, Co-enzyme Q10, lipoic acid, or D-ribose.
+High levels of the organic acid markers indicate dysfunction in one or more of these steps in the production of ATP, and this can indicate the need for more nutrients such as the B group vitamins, amino acids, Co-enzyme Q10, lipoic acid, or D-ribose.

-    It is important to remember that when you are assessing the metabolites of the

-    neurotransmitters dopamine, norepinephrine and serotonin on the OAT test these

-    are not specifically assessing the levels of these neurotransmitters in the
+It is important to remember that when you are assessing the metabolites of the neurotransmitters dopamine, norepinephrine and serotonin on the OAT test these are not specifically assessing the levels of these neurotransmitters in the brain.

-    brain.

-    But you can still use these markers, along with the OAT markers that assess gut

-    function, mitochondria, and nutrient deficiencies to help treat health

-    conditions that affect the nervous system and mental health in general.
+But you can still use these markers, along with the Organic Acid markers that assess gut function, mitochondria, and nutrient deficiencies to help treat health conditions that affect the nervous system and mental health in general.